Clinical teaching explained

 - Constructing appropriate teaching and learning environments for every student, whatever their developmental stage and current abilities.

 - Continuously evaluating the impact of their teaching, to inform next steps.

 The Melbourne Graduate School of Education offers various modes of clinical teaching integrated within our current degree structures:

 - Master of Teaching: for graduates who want to become teachers.
 An essential part of the Master of Teaching's clinical approach is the clinical practice exam, which links theory and practice in one key piece of assessment.

-- Master of Clinical Teaching: for practicing teachers
+- Master of Evidence Based Teaching: for practicing teachers

 - Master of Instructional Leadership: for educational leaders (and aspiring leaders).